-Pursuant to professional standards, we are required to communicate to you, when applicable, certain matters relating to our evaluation of the Plan's ability to continue as a going concern for a reasonable period of time but no less than 12 months from the date the financial statements are issued or available to be issued, including the effects on the financial statements and the adequacy of the related disclosures, and the effects on the auditor's report.
+Pursuant to professional standards, we are required to communicate to you, when applicable, certain matters relating to our evaluation of the Plan's ability to continue as a going concern for a reasonable period of time but no less than 12 months from the date of the financial statements, including the effects on the financial statements and the adequacy of the related disclosures, and the effects on the auditor's report.
 No such matters or conditions have come to our attention during our engagement.